unnati-xyz/music-generation/Blog_Post_Music_Gen_1.md

 <p>
 We used <a href="http://lame.sourceforge.net/">lame</a> which is an open source mp3 encoder to convert the monaural files to wav format.
-We preferred monoaural wav files over monoaural mp3 files, even though wav files being uncompressed occupy more memory because there are functions in <a href="http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.io.wavfile.read.html">scipy</a> which can read and write wav files directly into numpy arrays.There aren't any reliable open source packages which can read/write mp3 files to numpy arrays because of various <a href="https://github.com/scipy/scipy/issues/3536">copyright & patent issues</a> assosciated with the mp3 format.
+We preferred monoaural wav files over monoaural mp3 files, even though wav files being uncompressed occupy more memory because the WAV format is well integrated with python( <a href="http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.io.wavfile.read.html">scipy functions</a>) .There aren't any reliable open source packages which can read/write mp3 files to numpy arrays because of various <a href="https://github.com/scipy/scipy/issues/3536">copyright & patent issues</a> assosciated with the mp3 format.
-The values in the numpy arrays are normalized to [-1,1] range in order to increase the speed of gradient descent.

 </p>